 The Most Luxurious Safari Getaways in Africa

 Witnessing baby elephants play by a water hole, a pride of lions snooze beneath a marula tree, and a pack of hyenas corner a warthog—all before lunchtime?
 There's nothing like an African safari.
-While the most luxurious safari lodges are pricey to be sure, we guarantee it's worth the splurge.
-From the best views and most stylish rooms to over-the-top service and unparalleled wildlife, these 8 safari getaways top the rest.
+While the best luxury safari lodges in Africa are pricey to be sure, we guarantee it's worth the splurge.
+From the best views and most stylish rooms to over-the-top service and unparalleled wildlife, these 8 getaways top the rest.

 Wilderness Safaris Bisate Lodge, Rwanda

 On a typical African safari, it's all about seeing the Big Five, but by far the continent’s most exclusive animal sighting hides up in the misty mountains that straddle Rwanda and Uganda.
 The cost of a single-day permit to enter Rwanda’s Volcanoes National Park, one of the last homes of the endangered mountain gorilla, now tops out at $1,500 per person per day—but it's undeniably a once-in-a-lifetime experience.
-The latest hotel to get you there: Wilderness Safaris Bisate Lodge, whose 12 Rwandan-style conical thatched villas sit on 67 acres of reforested land and whose conservation program works with local farm owners to protect the surrounding ecosystem.
+One of the most luxurious safari lodges to get you there: Wilderness Safaris Bisate Lodge, whose 12 Rwandan-style conical thatched villas sit on 67 acres of reforested land and whose conservation program works with local farm owners to protect the surrounding ecosystem.

 RELATED: World's Most Epic Animal Adventures